The Boys with the Golden Stars: Slovakia

 Czech scholar Jiri Polivka identified a Slovak tale of the Boys With the Golden Stars format, which he then named Pani s chlapci zakopaná do hnojiska.
 Slncová matka im pomáha ("Maiden and sons buried in manure; the Sun's Mother helps them").
 In this tale, titled O jednom zlatom orechu ("About a golden nut"), a wife gives birth to twins while her husband is at war.
 A witch sews the boys in an oxen hide and buries it in a pit of manure.
 Out of the pit springs a nut tree.
 The witch orders the trees to be made into beds; later, when she hears he twins' voices coming from the beds, she orders the beds to be burnt to cinders.
 Sparks fly out of the beds' pyre and reach a rose bush, which is eaten by a goat.
 Some time later, the she-goat gives birth to two kids.
 The animals are killed and the twins regain human form.
 The Sun, on his daily journey, sees the twins and, impressed by their beauty, tells his mother.
 The Sun's mother comes to them with clothes and a golden apple.

 Ireland

-On the other hand, according to researcher Maxim Fomin, Irish folklorist Seán Ó Súilleabháin identified this as a second ecotype (oikotype) of type ATU 707 in Ireland, which corresponds to the birth of the miraculous twins, their death by burial, and the cycle of transformations from plant to animal to humans again.
+On the other hand, according to researcher Maxim Fomin, Irish folklorist Seán Ó Súilleabháin identified this as a second ecotype (oikotype) of type ATU 707 in Ireland, which he titled "Irish ecotype B".
+In this subtype, the children are born with stars and a golden necklace, are buried by orders of their aunt, and go through a cycle of reincarnations from plant to animal to humans again, until they return to their father's court to tell their story.